SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Upgrade_Paths/Upgrade_path_1000-100x_to_1020-102x.md

 > [!TIP]
 > See also: [Checking the required open ports in a DMS](xref:MOP_Checking_the_required_open_ports_in_a_DMS)

-## Install the upgrade
+## Installing the DataMiner upgrade

-Install the DataMiner 10.2.0/10.2.x upgrade package.
+Install the DataMiner 10.2.0 or 10.2.x upgrade package.